-This course engages students in strategic planning procedures for working with speech communities to design and manage language development programs.
+This course engages students in strategic planning procedures for working with communities to design and manage development programs.
 Students will learn to differentiate key contextual factors, interpret community-based stakeholder input, and collaboratively formulate a program plan.
 Students will learn to appraise indicator data, deduce lessons being learned, and use their conclusions to revise the original program plan.
-The course will highlight the management skills crucial for collaborating with local community based organizational stakeholders, including a program goal to improve their capacity for managing language-development program activities.
+The course will highlight the management skills crucial for collaborating with local community based organizational stakeholders, including a program goal to improve their capacity for managing development program activities.

 Course DetailsLevel: Master's Level